7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Storage/Azure-Administration-Storage-Accounts.md

 -   AzCopy supports Azure Data Lake Storage Gen2 APIs.
 -   AzCopy is built into Azure Storage Explorer.
 -   AzCopy is available on Windows, Linux, and macOS.
--   Authenicate with SAS or Azure-AD
+-   Authenticate with SAS or Azure-AD

 ## Azure Storage Tables